Mobilizing for Mission

 Emily Wilson

-This past year we were in Ethiopia, the year before that we were in Nigeria.
-And these trips are anywhere from two to three weeks in length and being able to just be an observer.
+This past year we were in Ethiopia, the year before that we were in Nigeria, and these trips are anywhere from two to three weeks in length and being able to just be an observer.
 So although an intern is a learner and goes from observing to actual participation, the crossroads trip has a more limited participation, some relationship building where that’s possible, but it’s a lot of time on the road, shifting between language programs and communities.
 But being able to interact with missionaries, being able to see what their daily living is like and meeting our LBT partners on the field and seeing the work in its context and the community gathered around it and the impact there.
 So, for example, in Nigeria and Ethiopia, we’re able to see people gathered around to their weekly audio listening of Scripture.
 Right.

 28:58